Sociology (SOC)

 Term Typically Offered: Occasionally Offered

-Prerequisite(s): SOC 201 and SOC 320; or 9 hours at 300+ level in one social science; or consent of undergraduate instructor.
+Prerequisite(s): SOC 201 and SOC 320; or 9 hours at 300+ level in one social science; or permission of instructor.

 Note: Cross-listed with WGST 414.